SKYBITDev3/SKYBIT-Keyless-Deployment/README.md

 An alternative is to replace `msg.sender` with `tx.origin`, but Vitalik said that we shouldn't rely on `tx.origin`.
 Feel free to do some research if you're curious.

 ### Replay protection
-If for a particular blockchain you get the error "only replay-protected (EIP-155) transactions allowed over RPC" then you may have to run a node using `--rpc.allow-unprotected-txs`.
+If for a particular blockchain you get the error "only replay-protected (EIP-155) transactions allowed over RPC" then you can try a different RPC URL, or run a node using `--rpc.allow-unprotected-txs`.
 The protection is to prevent a transaction that was done on one blockchain (e.g. transfer 1B USDC from Peter to Mary on Ethereum) to be executed again on another blockchain (e.g. transfer 1B USDC from Peter to Mary on Polygon).
 If Peter had 1B on Polygon at the same address then he'd lose it if Mary was able to replay the transaction on Polygon, so it makes sense to prevent such replay attacks.

 However with our transactions for factory contract deployment we want them to be replayed.
 There are no issues with replaying these particular transactions because it's only for deployment of the factory, with some  native currency spent for gas.
 There is no way to use funds at the signer's address for anything else - funds in the account can't be transferred out because nobody knows its private key.
 Excess funds after the deployment transaction will simply be stuck forever.

 ## Licenses
-### SKYBIT CREATE3 Factory transactions
+### SKYBIT CREATE3 Factory Transactions
 The software in this repository is released under the [MIT License](https://opensource.org/license/mit), therefore the following notices apply to this work:

 Copyright (c) 2023 SKYBIT